Last Updated: July 1, 2024

 Horse Whisperer Ranch

-Even after selling the Sundance resort in 2020, Robert's family continues to own an 1,800-acre property in the area.
-They also own a 30-acre property roughly 30 minutes outside of Sundance called the Horse Whisperer Ranch, a reference to his 1998 movie, "The Horse Whisperer."
+Even after selling the Sundance resort in 2020, Robert's family continues to own a 1,800-acre property in the area.
+They also own a 30-acre property roughly 30 minutes outside of Sundance called the Horse Whisperer Ranch, a reference to his 1998 movie "The Horse Whisperer."
 Robert bought the property in 1996.
 He listed it for sale in June 2021 for $4.6 million.
 Here's a video tour of the Horse Whisperer Ranch:

 Other Real Estate

-Outside of Utah, Robert Redford owns or has owned property in Santa Fe, New Mexico and in various parts of California.
+Outside of Utah, Robert Redford owns or has owned property in Santa Fe, New Mexico, and in various parts of California.

 In May 2001, Robert sold an oceanfront property in Malibu for $6 million.
-At the same time he sold an adjacent empty lot to a different buyer for $3 million.
+At the same time, he sold an adjacent empty lot to a different buyer for $3 million.

-In 1997 Robert paid $3.7 million for a duplex penthouse at 1030 Fifth Avenue in Manhattan.
+In 1997, Robert paid $3.7 million for a duplex penthouse at 1030 Fifth Avenue in Manhattan.
 He listed the property for sale in April 2001 for $15 million and ultimately accepted $10 million exactly a year later.

-In March 2002 he paid $6.5 million for a ski lodge in Aspen, Colorado.
+In March 2002, he paid $6.5 million for a ski lodge in Aspen, Colorado.

 In 2004 Robert bought a 10-acre wine country estate in St. Helena, California.
-He listed this estate for sale in October 2018 for $7.5 million, and accepted $7 million just three months later, in January 2019.
+He listed this estate for sale in October 2018 for $7.5 million and accepted $7 million just three months later, in January 2019.
 Here's a video tour of his former Napa estate which is called Danza Del Sol:

 Robert Redford Career Earnings